 Receiving negative results from a COVID-19 test is reassuring, but remember, it is only a snapshot in time.
 A negative test today doesn’t mean a negative test tomorrow.
 Always follow all public health and safety guidelines.
-Coronavirus is thought to spread by contact with respiratory droplets.
-Therefore, students, faculty and staff can reduce their risk for contracting and spreading this virus by:
+Students, faculty and staff can reduce their risk for contracting and spreading this virus by:

 - Wearing a mask or cloth face covering inside all public areas in campus facilities and outdoors when six feet of social distancing is not possible.

 - Regularly washing your hands with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.

 - Avoiding touching your eyes, nose and mouth with unwashed hands

 - Avoiding close contact with people who are sick

 - Covering your cough or sneeze with a tissue, then throwing the tissue in the trash

 - Cleaning and disinfecting frequently touched objects and surfaces

 - Avoiding large gatherings